Skip to main content

 Skills

-S1: Calculate the performance for the common types of electrolyzers and fuel cells (e.g. hydrogen production rate, voltage, efficiency); S2: Analyze the provided information on hydrogen conversion technologies to select suitable pathways and applications for different circumstances (carbon neutrality goals, energy requirements, etc.)
+S1: Calculate the performance for the common types of electrolyzers and fuel cells (e.g. hydrogen production rate, voltage, efficiency);

 Responsibility and autonomy (according to the European Qualification Framework)